deepu2593/TECH-ECE/README.md

 - You are requested not to share this repository outside IETE.

-- Please create branches with your name and upload everything related to the project inside that.
+- Please create branches with your name and upload everything related to the summer project inside that.